-- Opening eligibility to further businesses of less than 200 employees, the apprentice or trainee now needs to have been employed by the business since July 1, (previously this date was March 1).
+- The apprentice or trainee needs to have been employed by the business since July 1 2020.

 - Any occupation, any industry, any qualification, an AQF level of Certificate II or higher, full-time, part-time and school-based

 - Employer must provide evidence of paid wages by attaching complete pay slips for the full quarter period to their claim form.
-For the third quarter, pay period must cover from July 1 to September 30.
+For the fourth quarter (Round 4), pay period must cover from October 1 to December 31, 2020.

 - For employers with less than 20 employees, subsidy can be back-paid from January 1 (for Rounds 1 and 2 and only if previously not made a claim or receiving JobKeeper during that time).

-- Third quarter is paid from July 1 to September 30 and employers of less than 200 employees can now make a claim for this round if eligible.
+- Fourth quarter is paid from October 1 to December 31, 2020 and employers of less than 200 employees can also make a claim for this round if eligible.